aduffy70/LabNotes/_posts/2018/2018-02-21-Upgrading-VPCsim-to-html5.md

 ---
 # Problem

 VPCsim uses a Unity plugin that is no longer supported by Chrome or Firefox.
 I think the only browser still working is Safari.
+Unity has depreciated the webapp and are no longer supporting it.

-# Solution
+# Ideas

 Unity now has WebGL/html5 options (though only supported as a "preview"?) that should be supported by all browsers.
 See what is required to update to use that.